almero-digital-marketing/mikser-docs/layouts.md

 This is the content of the post in [Markdown](http://daringfireball.net/projects/markdown/).
 ```

-For our [Markdown](http://daringfireball.net/projects/markdown/) document the `@content` will output the rendered HTML of the document`s [Markdown](http://daringfireball.net/projects/markdown/) contents.
+For our [Markdown](http://daringfireball.net/projects/markdown/) document the `@content` will output the rendered HTML of the document's content.

 ### Referring meta data
 There several objects that you can access from the layout.